bristermitten/kemtls/README.md

 ### Executables

 The project provides 3 executables:
-- `initialise` - Sets up the server static keypair and saves it to disk, emulating a pre-distributed key setup
+- `kemtls-initialise` - Sets up the server static keypair and saves it to disk, emulating a pre-distributed key setup
-- `server` - Runs the KEMTLS server
+- `kemtls-server` - Runs the KEMTLS server
-- `client` - Runs the KEMTLS client
+- `kemtls-client` - Runs the KEMTLS client

 These can all be run with `cabal run <executable>`.
-`initialise` must be run first to generate the server static keypair.
+`kemtls-initialise` must be run first to generate the server static keypair.

 The server must be started before the client.